Harsha Walia: Downtown Eastside Women's Centre

 From 2006 to 2019, Walia worked as a project coordinator at the Downtown Eastside Women's Centre (DEWC), established in 1978 as a safe, community-driven space for women and children in the DTES of Vancouver.
 The centre offers support through daily drop-in and emergency shelters, as well as food, advocacy, counselling, and housing outreach services.
 At the DEWC, Walia facilitated the Power of Women (POW) group, a program run for and by women living in the DTES.
 POW organizes weekly community discussions and actions with the goal of identifying, resisting, and transforming rhetoric and policies that marginalize women.
 POW is upheld by leadership and involvement of women most affected by systemic injustice, particularly homelessness, abuse, and child apprehension; the group's work, Walia says, is therefore "rooted in the experiences and voices of residents of the DTES."

 Walia and the Power of Women group have pressured the Vancouver Police Department to investigate and act on cases of missing and murdered women.
 They are also involved in numerous housing justice campaigns and coalitions, including the Downtown Eastside Is Not for Developers Coalition.
-2006 marked the beginning of POW's Annual Women's Housing March for safe and affordable housing for low-income residents of the DTES.
+The year 2006 marked the beginning of POW's Annual Women's Housing March for safe and affordable housing for low-income residents of the DTES.